-In the FY24 reporting period, we seek to:
+In the FY25 reporting period, we seek to:

-- take the learnings from the supplier approval process deep dive and extend the process to other high-risk areas within Ridley's operations and identified under "Assessment of Risk; - continue the internal education program rolled out in FY23 and modify for suppliers; and - create a dedicated Supplier Page on our website with a focus on the Supplier Code of Conduct, our Modern Slavery Policy and Ridley's expectations.
+- finalise our review of the four areas of supply identified as high-risk areas for modern slavery. - review our supplier due diligence processes including offering our internal education program2. - create a dedicated Supplier Page on our website with a focus on the Supplier Code of Conduct, our Modern Slavery Policy and Ridley's expectations.